Table of Contents

 Important: Among the muscarinic receptor blockers, tropicamide has shorter duration of action.

-Bronchi: Mechanism of action is by blockage of M3 receptors.
+Bronchi: Mechanism of action is by blockage of the M3 receptors thus promoting bronchodilation.

 Atopine is used parenterally to decrease secretions during general anaesthesia.